-TABLE 1 10 Percent Set-Aside - Assistance to State Pro grams (FFY2019-\$2,617,5000) Set-Aside Activity Funding(\$, %) Goals and Objectives Outputs/Deliverables Evaluating Success Agency Responsibilities Schedule Water Conservation \$72,616 In order to improve the ability of PWS's to meet the requirements of the Federal Safe Drinking Water Act, Through the effort of water conservation and efficiency: The ultimate measure of the success of this effort is the The Georgia Environmental Protection Division is the All activities are ongoing and will and Water 0.28% and to avoid water supply capacity problems, EPD 1.
-PWS's become more aware of the extent to which Georgia agency responsible for the work continue through the Efficiency to Maintain Capacity of FFY19 CAP Grant water conservation and efficiency implementation plan(s), guidance implements water conservation and efficiency in helping to extend the sustainability and reliability of Georgia's public water systems.
+TA ABLE 1 10 Percent Set-Aside - Assistance to State Prog grams (FFY2019-\$2,617,5000) Set-Aside Activity unding(\$, %) Goals and Objectives Outputs/Deliverables Evaluating Success Agency Responsibilities Schedule Water Conservation In order to improve the ability of PWS's to meet the requirements of the Federal Safe Drinking Water Act, Through the effort of water conservation and efficiency: The ultimate measure of the success of this effort is the The Georgia Environmental Protection Division is the All activities are ongoing and will and Water 0.28% and to avoid water supply capacity problems, EPD 1.
+PWS's become more aware of the extent to which Georgia agency responsible for the work continue through the Efficiency to Maintain F Capacity Grant strategies to assist all PWS's, especially all community water systems (CWS) and non-transient non-community water systems (NTNCWS), in implementing water conservation and efficiency measures to help them reliably provide safe drinking water and prolong the capacity of their sources of water supply; 2.
+Implement new and enhance the implementation of existing capacity development activities; 3.
+Assist PWSs in the Development of water efficiency plans; 4.
+Provide technical assistance (e.g., water audits, leak detection, and rate structure systems to conserve water and other training and outreach programs, Implementation of drought monitoring, development and implementation of incentive programs or public education programs, development and implementation of ordinances or regulations to conserve water); and 5.
+Develop and distribute information guides and benefits of water conservation and efficiency in the long-term management of their water supply, infrastructure and financial capacity; 2.
+PWS's implement water conservation and efficiency programs; 3.
+Water conservation and efficiency are linked with the implementation of the Statewide Water Plan resulting in a sustainable, reliable, and safe supply of water for all users of public water systems in Georgia; 4.
+Georgia develops and/or updates water conservation and efficiency implementation plan(s), guidance documents, and technical assistance training programs; and 5.
+Public water systems attend training and/or receive technical assistance in implementing water conservation and efficiency. implements water conservation and efficiency in helping to extend the sustainability and reliability of Georgia's public water systems.
 In concert with the implementation of the Statewide Water Plan, water conservation and efficiency become part of the daily operation and maintenance of public water systems in Georgia enhancing technical, managerial and financial capacity. to be completed. life of the grant.

-GEORGIA ENVIRONMENTAL FINANCE AUTHORITY DRINKING WATER STATE REVOLVING FUND Local Assistance and Other State Programs (15%) Intended Use Plan (IUP) and Workplan for FY 2019 CAP Grant December 2018 (Updated March 2020)
+GEORGIA ENVIRONMENTAL FINANCE AUTHORITY DRINKING WATER STATE REVOLVING FUND

+Local Assistance and Other State Programs (15%) Intended Use Plan (IUP) and Workplan for FY 2019 CAP Grant December 2018 (Updated March 2020)